-This information will help you prepare for your flexible bronchoscopy with or without fluoroscopy, endobronchial ultrasound, biopsy or heat/cold therapy at Memorial Sloan Kettering (MSK).
+This information will help you prepare for your flexible bronchoscopy at Memorial Sloan Kettering (MSK).

-A bronchoscopy is a procedure that allows your doctor to look inside your lungs using a flexible tube with a camera.
-During the bronchoscopy, your doctor may take biopsies (tissue samples) of your bronchi (main passageway into your lungs), lymph nodes, and lungs to see if any cancer cells are present.
-He or she may also do saline washings to clear your airways or lungs.
+A bronchoscopy is a procedure that allows your doctor to look inside your lung airways using a bronchoscope (a flexible tube with a camera).
+The bronchoscope is placed in your mouth or nose and moved down your throat and trachea (windpipe), into your airways.
+During your flexible bronchoscopy, your doctor may take biopsies (tissue samples) from your airway, your lymph nodes outside your airway, or your lungs.
+They may also perform washings to clear your airways or lungs.

 During your clinic visit, your doctor will explain the procedure to you and answer your questions.
 You will be asked to sign a consent form.
 How you prepare for your flexible bronchoscopy will depend on where you will have it done.
-Your bronchoscopy will be performed:
+Your bronchoscopy may be performed either:

 - In the endoscopy suite at 1275 York Avenue, M elevator to 2nd floor